 Above all things, we are grateful for God.
 He has been by our side, walking with us through good and bad times.
 Every good thing in our lives is a blessing from the God.
 In the words of Isaiah, “God is my salvation; I will trust, and not be afraid: for the Lord Jehovah is my strength and my song; he also is become my salvation” (Isaiah 12:2).
 Our gratitude for God inspires us to be a little better, love a little more, and become more like Christ.

 We are told that meditation is helpful to grow closer to the God and the Savior.
 Meditation is creating stillness and peace in the mind, beyond the usual chatter and clutter that usually fills it.
 This is not to say meditation is about nothing.
 To the contrary, it is about everything.
 Some people say that when they meditate, they fall asleep.
 Does it really matter?
 In the sleeping state, we often receive information or answers to questions as well as information about the past, present and future…answers to nagging questions or just plain unsolicited wisdom comes.
 Meditation is not about taking a test, but about taking an adventure.
-Meditation is your surrender to the guidance of Spirit.
+Meditation is surrender to the guidance of Spirit.

 Keep meditations simple.
-An attitude of openness, interest, exploration and curiosity will help you let go of judgments, expectations and other distractions that keep you from being fully present.
+An attitude of openness, interest, exploration and curiosity will help let go of judgments, expectations and other distractions that keep us from being fully present.
 It has been discovered that right brain practices such as meditation and imagery will actually alter the blood chemistry, producing the body's natural equivalent of tranquilizers and antidepressants.
 Meditation is the exercise of singular, mindful attention in a relaxed but focused and alert way.
 Scrubbing pots, watching horses graze, playing golf, sketching, when done in a highly focused and mindful way is meditation.

 "Belief isn't absolutely necessary…but a clear intention is extremely important."

 We are all counseled to meditate, pray and be still.
 When do we find time in our busy world for that?
 How do we work on spirituality and inner growth when we have families to care for and jobs to attend?
 Every day we need to exercise, read, pray, meditate, visualize, do affirmations, improve relationships and express gratitude.
-Wow, how do we get that all in?
+How do we get that all in?
 Meditation is simply learning to quiet the mind.
 How many times have we been on a phone call and someone in the room is trying to talk to us?
 We get frustrated because we can’t hear both conversations at the same time.
 That’s what it’s like when we begin to meditate.
 We won’t feel inspiration when mind chatter is going on.
 Meditating is clearing our minds of clutter and “self-talk”.
 Meditating is creating awareness in thoughts, feelings and emotions and tapping into spirit which allows us to be receptive to information and from God through the Holy Ghost.

 Meditation does not have to be sitting still.
 We can practice being aware of our surroundings and be mindful of every moment.
 Driving, Walking, Exercising, Sitting in church.
 Before sleep and upon waking.
 Bathing, showering.
 Give gratitude with every activity.
 Washing our hands, passing a mirror, brushing our teeth, travelling in a car.
 It can all be a moving meditation.
 Greet and meet everyone with love.
 Silently say “I love you” to every person.
 Verbally express love to loved ones.